syncfusion-content/windowsforms-docs/WindowsForms/statusbaradvpanel/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion StatusBarAdvPanel for Windows Forms
-description: Overview
+description: An overview about StatusBarAdvPanel which is a panel-derived class that can display StatusBar information such as the time and key state
 platform: WindowsForms
 control: StatusBarAdvPanel
 documentation: ug